mulahasanovic/cv_template/README.md

   - `personalDetails`
   - `skills`
   - `languages`
-  - `socials`
-- Create `md` files with your experiences and education
+- Create `md` files with your experiences and education in their respective folders
 - Edit the template as you see fit, add new sections, hide sections, remove sections, customize styles
 - Good luck & Enjoy